Jussie Smollett Convicted Of 5 Of 6 Counts Of Orchestrating Fake Hate Crime Against Himself

 “It’s better than the Nigerian prince scam,” Uche said.
 “Don’t fall for it.”

-Webb said he believes there were two things that likely stuck with the jury to convince them to reach a guilty verdict: Smollett’s claim that he went out around 2 a.m. on a night with temperatures well below freezing to buy eggs, and that the Osundairo brothers knew where to find him to attack him; and that Smollett admitted adjusting the rope that was put around his neck before police arrived.MORE NEWS: State Rep. Jonathan Carroll Withdraws Bill That Would Have Required Willfully Unvaccinated To Pay Own Health Care Expenses If Hospitalized
+Webb said he believes there were two things that likely stuck with the jury to convince them to reach a guilty verdict: Smollett’s claim that he went out around 2 a.m. on a night with temperatures well below freezing to buy eggs, and that the Osundairo brothers knew where to find him to attack him; and that Smollett admitted adjusting the rope that was put around his neck before police arrived.MORE NEWS: North Lawndale Church Feeding People With Food, Life Skills, Educational Opportunities And Legal Help

 “I think my basic argument that it is ridiculous to think that Smollett left his apartment on the night of January 29th at 2 o’clock in the morning to go buy eggs, and that that’s his explanation for why he ended up right at that intersection right at 2 o’clock in the morning, that the brothers said is where he told them that the attack should take place.
 So the fact that it actually happened that way, I think, was pretty profound,” Webb said.
 “I also think that sometimes it’s simple things.
 He actually rigged that rope after that rope got put on him.
 I showed the picture to the jury.
 Pictures don’t lie.
 Those pictures showed that he actually, after he went through this fake attack, wanted to make it look better, and he jimmied with the rope to make the noose look closer to his throat, and rustled around.
 Because the rope, you saw it in the courtroom, was nice and neat around his neck, because Ola Osundairo didn’t have time to do much with it, because a car came, and so he ran away, he left the rope next to his face, Smollett got up, put it around his neck, and then when it didn’t look bad enough, he changed it, and I think that impacted the jury.”